BardanMircea/Santa_no_DB/README.md

 # Santa_noDB

+A small project using:
-A small project using Express.js and a Data.js file as the Database to mimmick 2 tables
+- A Data.js file as the Database to mimic 2 relational tables: Toys and Categories
+- Express.js to define and expose endpoints for CRUD operations on the tables